 Question # 5 / How dedicated am I to becoming an expert in my field?

-How interested are we about getting ourselves out in the frontlines of our fields or categories, in order to hone-in our skills and offerings with complete dedication of becoming experts?
-The best way to start building a loyal client base is to starting working with people right away, even while our ideas are still in development mode.
+How interested are we about getting ourselves out in the front lines of our fields or categories, in order to hone-in our skills and offerings with complete dedication of becoming experts?
+The best way to start building a loyal client base is to start working with people right away, even while our ideas are still in development mode.
 And, there’s no need to pretend that you are further along than you really are.

 It’s okay to take your time and discover what your product or service can & cannot deliver, who it connects with and who it doesn’t, and how it can be even better than it already is today, prior to creating a website, email campaign, social media promotion, brochure, or heck, even business cards!
 Give yourself and potential customers a little space to test, sample, play with and question your products and services before you set them in stone.
 This can happen in the form of complimentary sessions, simple sampling and surveying, or trying something out on a small scale to see if it works first, prior to building its full-blown scale.
 Remember the old saying, fail and learn fast and cheaply.